 How to create a budget plan

 Avoid bad budgets that are restrictive and make you feel guilty for spending.
-These kinds of budgets are ineffective and often lead to budget burnouts.
+These kinds of budgets are ineffective and often lead to budget burnout.

 Your personal budget should be flexible and fit your frantic lifestyle.
-A budget is designed to serve you, not the other way around.
+When creating a budget plan, remember that a budget is designed to serve you, not the other way around.

 For example, I also have an adult piggy bank on my desk for fun to keep my loose change at the end of the day.
 This really helps me save extra money without feeling like I’m saving money.
 How awesome is that?